Name: Clair Osterhaus

 Study Abroad Photo Contest

 Have you recently studied abroad through Truman State University?
 Did you take some amazing photos while you were abroad?
-If this is you, the CIEA is super excited to have you participate in our Spring 2023 Photo Contest.
+If this is you, the CIEA is super excited to have you participate in our Fall 2023 Photo Contest.

 - 1. Must currently be enrolled as a part or full-time student at Truman State University.